 About the Robert Wood Johnson Foundation

 For more than 40 years, the Robert Wood Johnson Foundation has worked to improve health and health care.
-The Robert Wood Johnson Foundation strives to build a national culture of health that will enable all to live longer, healthier lives now and for generations to come.
-For more information, visit the foundation’s website at http://www.rwjf.org, or follow on Twitter at http://www.rwjf.org/twitter or on Facebook at http://www.rwjf.org/facebook.
+The foundation is working with others to build a national Culture of Health enabling everyone in America to live longer, healthier lives.
+For more information, visit http://www.rwjf.org.
+Follow the foundation on Twitter at http://www.rwjf.org/twitter or on Facebook at http://www.rwjf.org/facebook.